Rattan Singh

+Rattan Singh Gadwai (1805–1845) was an official who served Maharaja Ranjit Singh of the Sikh Empire.
+There are claims that he was a son of Maharaja Ranjit Singh and Datar Kaur, however this claim is in-dispute, as Rattan Singh belonged to a different caste from Ranjit Singh and evidence suggests he served as an non-biologically-related official in his court, not as a son.

+Claim as Ranjit Singh's son

-Kunwar Rattan Singh (1805–1845) was the second son of Maharaja Ranjit Singh, the founder of the Sikh Empire and his queen consort, Maharani Datar Kaur.
-His elder, Maharaja Kharak Singh was the second Maharaja of the Sikh Empire and nephew, Maharaja Nau Nihal Singh was the third Maharaja.
+It is claimed that he was the second son of Maharaja Ranjit Singh, the founder of the Sikh Empire and his queen consort, Maharani Datar Kaur His elder brother, Maharaja Kharak Singh was the second Maharaja of the Sikh Empire and nephew, Maharaja Nau Nihal Singh was the third Maharaja.
+The former reigned for less than four months, and the latter barely four weeks.

 He was the grandson of Sardar Maha Singh, second chief of the Sukerchakia Misl and Rajmata Raj Kaur.
 Sardar Ran Singh, third chief of the Nakai Misl and Sardarni Karmo Kaur were his maternal grandparents.
-His cousin, Kahan Singh Nakai was the last Nakai chief.
+His cousin Kahan Singh Nakai was the last Nakai chief.

-Early life

 It is widely known that Datar Kaur gave birth to a son, Kharak Singh who is known as the only son of Ranjit Singh and Datar Kaur.
 But, according to the documents such as Sajra Nasbe and Kursinama (pedigree table), as well as a painting of Ranjit Singh with Rattan Singh affirm that Datar Kaur and Ranjit Singh had another son named Rattan Singh born in 1805.

 Rattan Singh was born to Maharaja Ranjit Singh and his second wife and queen consort, Maharani Datar Kaur, the daughter of Ran Singh Nakai the third ruler of the Nakai Misl.
 He was the younger brother of Kharak Singh who succeeded their father as the second Maharaja of the Sikh Empire.
-Until the birth of his nephew Nau Nihal Singh he was second in line of succession to the throne of Punjab.

 He was married to Raj Devi and Bhagbhari Kanwar and had three sons, Gurdit Singh, Thakur Singh and Bhagwan Singh.
 He served under Hari Singh Nalwa and his elder brother, Kharak Singh during the Battle of Shopian in 1819.
 He was granted the Jagatpur Bajaj estate as his jagir.

 During the reign of Maharaja Sher Singh a large part of his jagir was confiscated by Raja Hira Singh Dogra, who did the same with his half brothers, Kashmira Singh and Pashaura Singh.

 He died during battle in 1845.